yoon-group/yoon-group.github.io/_pages/1_about.md

 ---

 I am a post-doctoral associate in the Department of Earth and Environmental Sciences at the University of Minnesota, Twin Cities.
-I earned my Ph.D in 2016 from the Dept. of Civil and Environmental Engineering at Massachusetts Institute of Technology.
+I earned my Ph.D in 2016 from the Department of Civil and Environmental Engineering at Massachusetts Institute of Technology.
 <!-- I also hold a B.S. and M.S. in Civil Engineering from Yonsei University (South Korea).  -->
 My Ph.D. thesis was on developing computationally efficient subsurface flow models and inverse modeling methods to characterize hydrogeological parameters.